Stay safe. Stay informed.

 - Outpatient: Adult outpatients may have one visitor throughout outpatient stay.
 Pediatric patients may have one parent/guardian and one other adult visitor.
 Visitors will remain in the waiting room at the designated 6 foot separation.
 Once the maximum amount of people who can safely be 6 feet apart is reached, visitors may be asked to remain in car until patient is ready for discharge.

-- ICU: Visiting hours will be from 12-12:30pm and 5:00-5:30pm.
-Upon patient’s admission to ICU, 2 people will be identified as part of the patient’s care team and will receive a special designated armband.
-These 2 people will be allowed to visit at the specified times.
+- ICU: Visiting hours will be from 8-8:30 a.m., 12-12:30 p.m. and 5:00-5:30 p.m.
+Two visitors will be allowed into the room at a time during each visitation period.
 Once a visitor arrives to the ICU waiting room, they need to dial 2771 or 2772 from the waiting room phone to notify the nursing staff of arrival.

-- The business office is open for paying bills only.
-Customers will be required to be screened and must wear a mask.
+- Business Office is open for paying bills only.
+Customers will be required to be screened and will need to wear a mask.

 - If you would like to pay a bill over the phone using a credit card, call the number on your bill or our business office at 662-615-2600 or 662-615-2601.

-- The parking garage is closed to the public.
+- Parking: The parking garage is closed to the public.
 Please utilize the front parking lots.
-Entrance to the hospital is limited to three access points:
+Entrance to the hospital will be limited to three access points:

 - Emergency Department (open 24/7)